 "Don't return," I told the girl that day.
 "We're leaving."

-I turned toward the barracks and didn’t look back, didn’t even say good-bye to the girl whose name I’d never
+I turned toward the barracks and didn't look back, didn't even say good-bye to the girl whose name I'd never learned ... the girl with the apples.

 We were in Theresienstadt for three months.
 The war was winding down and Allied forces were closing in, yet my fate seemed sealed.
-On
+On May 10, 1945, I was scheduled to die in the gas chamber at 10:00 AM.

 In the quiet of dawn, I tried to prepare myself.
 So many times death seemed ready to claim me, but somehow I'd survived.
 Now, it was over.
 I thought of my parents.
 At least, I thought, we will be reunited.